by Michael Meigs

 In an end-of-career play better read than produced, King Henrik gives us a series of brilliant dialogues that are delivered lyrically by Ev Lunning, Jr.

 John Gabriel Borkman is a legacy play about legacy.
 Ibsen wrote it in 1896, and it was his penultimate play, penned long after his reputation was established with such plays as A Doll’s House and An Enemy of the People.
 His entire artistic work, or oeuvre, may be thought of as prefiguring 20th century modernism with its emphasis in theatre on realism.
-Plays explored psychological and social issues with characters speaking directly of them in dialogues with …
+Plays explored psychological and social issues with characters speaking directly of them in …